ynikitenko/yarsync/docs/source/yarsync.1.md

 and storing accidentally removed files.
 Their downside is that if a file gets corrupt, this will apply to all of its copies in local commits.
-The 3-2-1 backup rule implies that one should have at least 3 copies of data, so let us add a remote repository \"my\_remote\":
+The 3-2-1 backup rule requires to have at least 3 copies of data, so let us add a remote repository \"my\_remote\":

     yarsync remote add my_remote remote:/path/on/my/remote

-For local copies we still call the repositories \"remote\", but their paths will be local:
+For local copies we still call the repositories \"remote\", but their paths would be local:

     yarsync remote add my_drive /mnt/my_drive/my_repo

 This command only updated our configuration, but did not make any changes at the remote path (which may not exist).
-To make a local copy of our repository, run
+To make a copy of our repository, run

-    yarsync clone . /mnt/my_drive/my_repo
+    yarsync clone new-replica-name host:/mnt/my_drive/my_repo

-**clone** copies all repository data (except the configuration) to the new replica and adds the original repository to its remotes with the name \"origin\".
+**clone** copies all repository data (except configuration files) to a new replica with the given name and adds the new repository to remotes.
-To copy the repository to a remote host, just copy its files (preserving hard links):

-    rsync -avHP ./ remote:/path/on/my/remote

-Here \'**-H**\' stands for hard links.
-If the first path ends with a slash, data will be copied to \"remote/\", otherwise to its subdirectory.
-Similarly, one can copy a repository *from* a remote: just change the order of paths and don't forget about the slash.
 To check that we set up the repositories correctly, make a dry run with \'**-n**\':

-    yarsync push -n my_remote
+    yarsync push -n new-replica-name

-If there are no errors and no file transfers, then we have a functioning remote.
+If there were no errors and no file transfers, then we have a functioning remote.
 We can continue working locally, adding and removing files and making commits.
 When we want to synchronize repositories, we **push** the changes *to* or **pull** them *from* a remote (first with a **\--dry-run**).